uvarc/rc-website/content/userinfo/hpc/software/r.md

-If you have questions about running your R code on Rivanna or would like a consultation to optimize or parallelize your code, contact hpc-support@virginia.edu.
+If you have questions about running your R code on the HPC system or would like a consultation to optimize or parallelize your code, contact hpc-support@virginia.edu.